tino415/typed_struct_ecto_changeset/README.md

 # TypedStructEctoChangeset

-TypedStruct plugin to integrate ecto changeset, allow to use typedstrcut module like ecto schema module when casting changeset, embeds and assoc are not yet supported
+TypedStruct plugin to integrate ecto changeset, allow to use typedstruct module like ecto schema module when casting changeset, embeds and assoc are not yet supported

 ## Installation